OriolFilter/Istio_Examples/Istio/10-PeerAuthentication/02-portLevelMtls/README.md

 ## Gateway

-Listens for `HTTP` traffic without limiting to any host.
+Listens for `HTTP` traffic at the port `80` without limiting to any host.

 ```yaml
 apiVersion: networking.istio.io/v1alpha3